-The aim of this module in the Natural Resources and Pollutants Research Area (NAREP) is to understand and quantify the origin and release of anthropogenic pollutants and noise into the atmosphere by determining their temporal and spatial variability.
+The aim of this module in the Resources and Pollutants Research Area (ReP) is to understand and quantify the origin and release of anthropogenic pollutants and noise into the atmosphere by determining their temporal and spatial variability.
 Knowledge of sources, pollutant flows, transport and transformation is essential for impact assessment, emission reduction, early detection of potential damage and for the assessment of environmental protection measures.
 This knowledge is thus the key to pollution reduction.

 Modelling of the NO2 concentration in the city of Lausanne